 Symptoms that do not bode well

 The report was clear: weak machine, sluggish movements.
 Our service team needed no further encouragement – such symptoms are often a prelude to more serious problems with the hydraulic system.
-Upon arrival and preliminary verification, the suspicions were confirmed: regeneration of the hydraulic pump was necessary.
+Upon arrival and initial verification, the suspicions were confirmed: hydraulic pump regeneration was necessary.

 Time to act – disassembly and diagnosis

-The first step was to unscrew the mounting elements of the coupling flange attaching the pump to the internal combustion engine.
-Marcin, our hydraulic specialist, immediately got to work.
+The first step was to unscrew the mounting elements of the coupling flange that attaches the pump to the internal combustion engine.
+Marcin, our hydraulics specialist, immediately got to work.
 He disassembles the regulator, unscrews the screws of the closing plate, and removes it.
-Even at this stage, it is clear that the pump had been previously repaired – the lubrication socket of the bearings showed signs of earlier regeneration.
+Even at this stage, it is clear that the pump had been previously repaired – the lubrication socket for the bearings showed signs of earlier regeneration.

 What went wrong?

 This is a fairly common case – the lubrication socket is the Achilles' heel of this series of pumps.
-Its damage results in incorrect oil flow direction: instead of going to lubricate the swash plate and bearings, the oil enters the pump's interior, causing leaks and preventing maximum pressure from being achieved.
+Its damage results in the wrong direction of oil flow: instead of going to lubricate the swash plate and bearings, the oil goes inside the pump, causing leaks and preventing the achievement of maximum pressure.
 Diagnosis confirmed – the culprit identified.

 Disassembly into components